2023 Best Health Sciences & Services Bachelor's Degree Trade Schools in the Southwest Region

 After completing their Bachelor's Degree, health science graduates from Texas A&M College Station carry an average student debtload of $16,101.
 This translates to an average monthly loan payment of $408, based on a 10-year repayment plan.

 You’ll join some of the best and brightest minds around you if you attend University of the Incarnate Word.
 The school came in at #3 on this year’s Best Health Sciences & Services Bachelor’s Degree Trade Schools in the Southwest Region list.
-Located in the city of San Antonio, UIW is a private not-for-profit school with a medium-sized student population.
+Located in the large city of San Antonio, UIW is a private not-for-profit college with a moderately-sized student population.

 The average amount in student loans that health science majors at UIW take out while working on their Bachelor's Degree is $27,679.